-There’s the rub.
+Here’s the rub.
 You nearly got to the platform of glory, but for some unfortunate reason, you have to stop pursuing your bachelor’s and look for a job.
-Of course, you can’t expect to win in a competition of a pool of hundred college graduates, but you don’t want to end up low in a blue collar job along with the high school graduates either.
+Of course, you can’t expect to win in a competition of a pool of hundreds of job seekers with college degrees, but you don’t want to end up low in a blue-collar job along with the high school graduates either.
 So what do you do?

-And congratulations, you’ve already done the first step!
-Fooling aside, it’s really smart of you to refer to the great World Wide Web to know what to expect from your current situation.
-If you could get even luckier, ask some friends and relatives who are also undergraduates.
+Congratulations, you’ve already done the first step!
+Kidding aside, it’s really smart of you to refer to the great World Wide Web to know what to expect on job search without a college degree.
+If you could get even luckier, ask advice from friends and relatives who are also undergraduates.
 Chances are, once you’ve got the idea of a fitting work for you, you can narrow your job search to more realistic positions.

 Here’s one good thing about entering college (even if you have gone off too soon) – you’ve got more than the required knowledge in the company’s processes.
 Say, you’re applying as a clerk in an accounting firm?
 Let them see that you also have the technical knowledge aside from the ability to organize files and answer clients’ calls.

-Relax, not being able to attain the bachelor’s is better than not taking it at all.
+Relax, not being able to attain a bachelor degree is better than not taking it at all.
 Case in point you forget that you’re luckier than the others.
-Heck, remember kick-outs, and felons, and the disabled persons before thinking that there’s not much job in store for you.
+Heck, remember kick-outs, and felons, and the disabled persons before thinking that there are not many jobs in store for you.